 - Price: 306 PHP or 6 USD

 From Baguio you can ride a cab or grab to another bus station called Slaughter House, it houses Lizardo Bus Line which leaves every 9:00 am.
 You can also look for GL Trans Bus Line, in Baguio Dangwa Terminal, where buses to Sagada leave from 5:30-13:00.
-From Baguio, it will take other 4-6 hours to Sagada.
+From Baguio, it will take another 4-6 hours to Sagada.

 *** Please note that upon arriving you’ll need to go to the tourism office to register.
 It is essential as you cannot book any tours without the receipt.